Snow-11y/Astralis/Readme.md

 > **Do not use in production environments.
 Expect breaking changes, instability, and incomplete features.**
 >
 > I'm not experienced with Metal, so supporting latest Metal and MSL (4.x) might not be possible.
+>
+>### guys, the structures, javadoc of my project are ai-generated, But the code itself is **100% Human Written**, just thr javadoc and structures of the file, the skeleton is ai gen, but the code isn't

 <br/>